purduerov/XX-Core/pakfront/README.md

-# Packfront Proxy
+# Pakfront Proxy
 proxy that routes traffic between the frontend and ROV.
 Logs shit, passes image data to CV

 ## TODO
-- Make circular buffer Async  (probably mutexes? or a semaphore)
-- remove the two c files, and replace socket.c with a couple lines of go (for consistency)
+- make it async but more cleverly
 - Functionallity to write out the buffer struct as a video stream
 - transparent handling of flask requests+responses
 - logging(and how we will log) functionallity for all processes